warren-bank/mirror-XMail-mail-server/Readme.txt

 	Ex :

-	"maticad"	"dlibenzi"	"maticad.it"	"dlibenzi"	"XYZ..."
+	"home.bogus"	"dlibenzi"	"xmailserver.org"	"dlibenzi"	"XYZ..."
 "APOP"

-	This entry is used to syncronize the external account "dlibenzi@maticad.it" with encrypted password "XYZ..." with the local account "dlibenzi@maticad" using  APOP  authentication.
+	This entry is used to syncronize the external account "dlibenzi@xmailserver.org" with encrypted password "XYZ..." with the local account "dlibenzi@home.bogus" using  APOP  authentication.
-	It connect with the "maticad.it" POP3 server and download all messages for "dlibenzi@maticad.it" into the local account "dlibenzi@maticad".
+	It connect with the "xmailserver.org" POP3 server and download all messages for "dlibenzi@xmailserver.org" into the local account "dlibenzi@home.bogus".
 	The remote server must support  APOP  authentication to specify APOP as authtype.
 	Even if using APOP authentication is more secure coz clear usernames and password does not travel on the network, if You're not sure about it, specify  CLR  as authtype.
 	For non local POP3 sync You've to specify a line like this one ( @ as the first domain char ) :

-	"@maticad.com"	"dlibenzi"	"maticad.it"	"dlibenzi"	"XYZ..."
+	"@home.bogus.com"	"dlibenzi"	"xmailserver.org"	"dlibenzi"	"XYZ..."
 "CLR"

-	This entry is used to syncronize the external account "dlibenzi@maticad.com" with encrypted password "XYZ..." with the account "dlibenzi@maticad.com" using  CLR  authentication.
+	This entry is used to syncronize the external account "dlibenzi@home.bogus.com" with encrypted password "XYZ..." with the account "dlibenzi@home.bogus.com" using  CLR  authentication.
-	The message will be pushed into the spool having as destination  dlibenzi@maticad.com  , so You've to have some kind of processing for that user or domain in Your XMail configuration ( for example custom domain processing ).
+	The message will be pushed into the spool having as destination  dlibenzi@home.bogus.com  , so You've to have some kind of processing for that user or domain in Your XMail configuration ( for example custom domain processing ).
 	You can also have the option to setup a line like this one :

-	"?maticad.com"	"dlibenzi"	"maticad.it"	"dlibenzi"	"XYZ..."
+	"?home.bogus.com"	"dlibenzi"	"xmailserver.org"	"dlibenzi"	"XYZ..."
 "CLR"

 	and the fetched messages will be pushed into the spool using, as name part the name contained into the "To:" tag of the incoming message, and domain part the string after the  ?  character ( masquerade domain ).
-	So if a message having as To: address  graycat@felins.net  is fetched by the previous line a message is pushed into the spool with address  graycat@maticad.com.
+	So if a message having as To: address  graycat@felins.net  is fetched by the previous line a message is pushed into the spool with address  graycat@home.bogus.com.
-	You've to be sure that the masquerade domain ( maticad.com ) is handled locally in a way or another.
+	You've to be sure that the masquerade domain ( home.bogus.com ) is handled locally in a way or another.
 	Particular attention is to be taken about at not creating mail loops.
 	Another otion is :

-	"&.local"	"dlibenzi"	"maticad.it"	"dlibenzi"	"XYZ..."
+	"&.local"	"dlibenzi"	"xmailserver.org"	"dlibenzi"	"XYZ..."
 "CLR"

 	where a fetched message whose To: address is graycat@felins.net will be replaced with graycat@felins.net.local.